Accessibility Menu

 SRI Associate Director; Associate Instructor

 Heather completed a M.S. at the University of Michigan (Natural Resources) and a Ph.D at the University of California, Santa Cruz (Environmental Studies & Ecology and Evolutionary Biology).
 She went on to complete two postdoctoral positions, first at Harvard, then at UC Irvine.
-Heather now helps manage the SRI where she empowers students to work through hypothesis generation, experimentation, and interpretation.
 As an evolutionary community ecologist, Heather’s research is motivated by the desire to understand how variation in community context influences the outcome of biotic interactions.
 Through the exploration of the various determinants of insect behavior, plant ecology, and floral evolution, her research considers the importance of context-dependent interactions from both the plant and pollinator perspectives.

 heather.briggs@utah.edu